niknetniko/opa/README.md

 where `$KDEDIRS` points to your KDE installation prefix.

+If running manually, you should ensure all required dependencies are present.
+For example, we use [QtNodes](https://github.com/paceholder/nodeeditor).

 ## Licence

 Unless otherwise noted, the code of this project is available under GPLv3 or later.